4 Must-Do Experiences in Funchal, Madeira

 As much as we fell in love with Funchal—the views, the energy, the food, the traditions—we knew it was only the beginning of our Madeira adventure.
 Those first few days gave us a taste of the island’s charm, but what came next took everything to another level.
 The second half of our trip was spent in Seixal, in a home perched in what might truly be the most beautiful place on earth.
 And somehow, it just kept getting better.

-Stay tuned for black sand beaches, a tour guide we loved so much we booked her twice, mountains that seem to cascade straight into the ocean, views for days, and a journey to the very top of the island—wandering through Fanal Forest, a mist-covered, otherworldly landscape that felt pulled from a dream.
+Stay tuned for black sand beaches, the tour guide that we loved so much we booked her twice, mountains that seem to cascade straight into the ocean, views for days, and a journey to the very top of the island—wandering through Fanal Forest, a mist-covered, otherworldly landscape that felt pulled from a dream.
 Trust me… the adventure has literally just begun.